Around Europe with a 1963 guidebook. What could go wrong?

 This is a book about ...
 A first-timer's tour of Europe, in both the 1960s and the 2000s ...
 The perils and (most of all) the joys of getting lost ...
 Arthur Frommer's legacy and the curious history of guidebooks and the offbeat characters who started the most famous brands ...
 How the internet and constant connection have changed the way we travel ...
 The discreet joys of postcards and Real Mail ...
 Why the beaten path is actually kind of awesome ...
 Read more ...

-“Refreshing in its intelligence, candor, good-humored self-deprecation, and insightful redemption of the much-maligned tourist, Mack’s account is a trail-reblazing testament to the transformative power of travel in the modern world, and to the enduring richness of those well-trod places where authenticity, history, culture, and fame compose their own never-ending narratives.” - DON GEORGE » More Press ...
+“Refreshing in its intelligence, candor, good-humored self-deprecation, and insightful redemption of the much-maligned tourist, Mack’s account is a trail-reblazing testament to the transformative power of travel in the modern world” - DON GEORGE + More Press...

 1967.
 It starts here, with

 Tourist and letter-writer

 2009.
 It leads here.
 Yours truly, mildly inept traveler, using those letters and that guidebook for my own Not-So-Grand Tour.